cmzuo11/stMVC/README.md

 * knn: defines the K-nearest similarity spots for each spot to construct HSG or SLG.
 The default value is 7 where the K-nearest spots includes itself.

+* cluster_pre: defines the number of cell segmentation (classes).
+Here, the default value of DLPFC and IDC dataset is 7 and 16, respectively.
+You can modify it based on your data.

+* latent_T1 and latent_T2 define the dimension of two layers of GAT for SGATE model.
+Here, the default value of DLPFC and IDC dataset is 25 and 10, 32 and 16, respectively.

 To reproduce the result, you should use the default parameters.

 ## Output